gorodulin/env_control/README.md

 Ruby approach in creating contracts for ENV variables.

-Contract is a list of all ENV variables your app needs along with their validity criteria.
+Contract is a list of all ENV variables your app reads along with their validity criteria.
 If any of the requirements is not met, a negative scenario will be performed.
-For example, your application won't start and/or you'll be notified that the ENV variable contains an invalid value. (more on this: [Why are contracts necessary?](#why-are-contracts-necessary))
+For example, your application won't be able to start and/or you'll be notified that some ENV variables contain an invalid value. (more on this: [Why are contracts necessary?](#why-are-contracts-necessary))

 Highlights: